-The planting strategy for Francisco includes preserving the existing heritage Monterey Cypress tree, Coastal Live Oak, and Australian Tea trees.
-Diseased trees, overgrown shrubs, and invasive plants will be removed to make way for the installation of complementary oaks, both fast and slow growing shade trees and windbreaks.
-Additionally, drought tolerant, climactically appropriate grasses, shrub, brushes, fescues, and durable, climate adapted turf will be installed.
-Planting will follow the laws of Permaculture, with the planting of intentional guilds.
-Plants at the canopy, understory, and groundcover will be selected to mature together and complement each other, encouraging a healthy, biodiverse habitat.
-The park will create refuge for migratory birds, attract pollinators, and support desired wildlife.
+The planting strategy for Francisco Park included preserving the existing heritage Monterey Cypress tree, Coastal Live Oak, and Australian Tea trees.
+Diseased trees, overgrown shrubs, and invasive plants were removed to make way for the installation of complementary oaks, both fast and slow growing shade trees and windbreaks.
+Additionally, drought tolerant, climactically appropriate grasses, shrub, brushes, fescues, and durable, climate adapted turf was installed.
+Planting followed the laws of Permaculture, with the planting of intentional guilds.
+Plants at the canopy, understory, and groundcover were selected to mature together and complement each other, encouraging a healthy, biodiverse habitat.
+The park is designed to be a refuge for migratory birds, attract pollinators, and support desired wildlife.

 The design of the park acknowledges and celebrates the historic resource: Francisco Reservoir.
-Throughout the site there will be signage and educational moments to celebrate the history of water capture, conveyance, distribution, and storage; and how the reservoir allowed early San Francisco to grow.
-While large stretches of the site will regraded to improve the park experience, a section of the reservoir will remain, where park visitors will be able to walk on the brick liner, view the reservoir’s pipes and gauge, and learn about the contemporary water systems that support plant life today.
+There is signage and educational moments throughout the site to celebrate the history of water capture, conveyance, distribution, and storage; and how the reservoir allowed early San Francisco to grow.
+While large stretches of the site was regraded to improve the park experience, a section of the reservoir remains, where park visitors are able to walk on the brick liner, view the reservoir’s pipes and gauge, and learn about the contemporary water systems that support plant life today.

-The park will be lit by durable, high efficiency LED lights, designed to improve safety and minimize light pollution.
+The park is lit by durable, high efficiency LED lights, designed to improve safety and minimize light pollution.

-Thoughtful planning and placement of light, plants, vegetation, benches, and ample view corridors into the park will create a safe place for people and animals.
+Thoughtful planning and placement of light, plants, vegetation, benches, and ample view corridors into the park creates a safe place for people and animals.